muss0080/MemoryKalman/README.md

 # MemoryKalman

-Modified code from Kording, Tenembaum, and Shadmehr 2007 from http://www.nature.com/neuro/journal/v10/n6/suppinfo/nn1901_S1.html
+Modified code from Kording, Tenembaum, and Shadmehr 2007, originally from: http://www.nature.com/neuro/journal/v10/n6/suppinfo/nn1901_S1.html

 For use for COSMO 2016 tutorials.